42nd Military Police Brigade: Iraq War

 The brigade received orders to deploy to Iraq again in spring of 2008.
 Its assignment was to conduct theater wide internment facility and reconciliation center operations, as well as managing the Iraqi Correctional Officer Training academies.
 Subordinate units of the Brigade have been deploying to Iraq regularly.
 The 571st MP Company deployed for 15 months, from November 2006 until January 2008.
 The 504th MP Battalion deployed to Iraq in July 2007.
 Also deployed were the 54th and 170th Military Police Companies.

 On 16 March 2008, the brigade deployed again to Iraq, assuming command of Task Force Bucca from the 300th Military Police Brigade.
 The 42nd MP Brigade operated out of Forward Operating Base Bucca, located in the southeastern corner of Iraq near the port of Umm Qasr and the border with Kuwait.
 Duties of the Brigade during this deployment included force protection, operation of internment facilities, and detainee reconciliation, teaching Iraqi prisoners to read and write and training them in technical skills that will boost their employment potential.
 During the deployment, soldiers of the brigade worked closely with Iraqi police forces and United States Navy forces to operate the facilities.
 On 2 June 2009, the brigade cased its colors and transferred command of Task Force Bucca to the 89th MP Brigade Tactical Actions Center.
 The brigade redeployed to Joint Base Lewis-McChord in mid-June.
 The brigade received another Meritorious Unit Commendation for its work during the deployment.

 War in Afghanistan

 The brigade was scheduled to deploy to Afghanistan in the winter of 2012.

 Subordinate units of the brigade have been deployed to Afghanistan.
+66th MP CO was Deployed to Afghanistan January 2007 till April 2008.
 The HHD, 504th Military Police Battalion and 170th Military Police Company deployed to Afghanistan in June 2010 for 12 months.
 Also deployed was the 54th and the 595th Military Police Company.
 The 571st Military Police Company deployed to Jalalabad, Afghanistan in December 2012.
+The 170th Military Police Company deployed to Bagram, Afghanistan in mid 2013.

+Inactivation

+The brigade was inactivated on 29 May 2025 during a ceremony at Joint Base Lewis McChord.